WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 A crypto wallet is a software program or physical hardware that stores private/public keys to facilitate the sending and receiving of cryptocurrency.
 Private keys are stored by the user in various safe locations, while public keys are shared with others so they can send funds to your wallet.
 This is a lot like how PayPal uses your email address as a "public key” to share with others to send funds over PayPal.

-Another vital function your wallet serves is to sign messages or transactions, you will also use your wallet to connect to web3 DApps, like an NFT minting DApp perhaps /*link*/.
+Another vital function your wallet serves is to sign messages or transactions, you will also use your wallet to connect to web3 DApps, like this [NFT minting DApp](https://foam-chunk-smudge.vercel.app/) I built this year.

 ## How to choose between all the different types of cryptocurrency wallets
 There are a few categories for finding the best type of wallet to store your crypto coins and tokens, those are: